Lawrence-Dawson/CV/README.md

 #### Communication

-- While in hospitality I perfected my communication skills.
+- While in hospitality I perfected my communication skills
- - Became comfortable talking to a total stranger.
+ - Became comfortable talking to a total stranger
- - Forged strong relationships with customers.
+ - Forged strong relationships with customers
- - Handled complaints.
+ - Handled complaints
- - Learned to work well as part of a team I saw every day, often in high stress environments.
+ - Learned to work well as part of a team I saw every day, often in high stress environments

 - A 'great team player' according to my colleagues at Makers Academy.